-The information contained in this article is current as at 23 April 2020 and may no longer be up-to-date.
+The information contained in this article is current as at 23 April 2020.
 To view information on the latest coronavirus updates, please visit our COVID-19 Updates, Webinars and Resources page or alternatively contact us on (03) 9560 2922 for further information on any recent changes.

 In response to the coronavirus pandemic, the Federal Parliament and Fair Work Commission have made a number of unprecedented, temporary changes to employment law, to help both employers and employees adjust to the present situation.
 These include giving employers greater flexibility to adjust employees’ work hours, duties and work location.